ML2024-Group26/Storyteller/README.md

 and thematic elements of fantasy narratives, offering insights into optimizing large language models for genre-specific creative applications.
+# Access Our Models
-# Access our models
+Please check out our models on [Hugging Face](https://huggingface.co/Group-26).
-Please check refers to our models on [Hugging Face](https://huggingface.co/Group-26) You can try our model by downloading Ollama and run
+You can try our model by downloading Ollama and running:
 ```
 ollama run hf.co/Group-26/storyteller_v9:Q8_0
 ```
-to download and inference our best performance v9 model.
+to download and perform inference with our best-performing v9 model.

 ### Files in our project
     .